Davis Cup 2017

 Now some clever greedy little manager saw a gao in the market and wants to make some money...that's all it is, not a lot to do with tennis.

-ok so why doesnt the dc seem to generate the same interest among tennis lovers as lets say wimbledon?... wrote:I think if you love the sport, you'll need no extra "interest" generated.
+ok so why doesnt the dc seem to generate the same interest among tennis lovers as lets say wimbledon?

 there are many different types of sports viewers,some are die hard fans like you,some follow with a reasonable amount of interest and other just follow the big matches/events,how much you view the sport doesnt automatically reflect the love you have for the sport